Al Shabaab seizes town from Somali government

 Al Shabaab's casualty figures and those announced by officials often differ.

-In a separate incident, the website of state radio, radiomuqdisho.net, said on Sunday that the Somali security forces had rescued a Kenyan woman who had been kidnapped by pirates in 2015.
-They did not give details about the woman.
+Galmudug Vice President Mohamed Hashi said she was now in safe hands after security forces rescued her and had spoken to her family, but he did not say when she would be repatriated.

+Earlier this month, 26 Asian sailors were freed after more than four years of captivity in a small fishing village in Somalia after being held by pirates.

-(Reporting by Abdi Sheikh and Feisal Omar; Writing by Edmund Blair; Editing by Larry King)
+Reporting by Abdi Sheikh, Feisal Omar and Abdirahman Hussein; Writing by Edmund Blair; Editing by Larry King and Susan Thomas